geometalab/osmaxx/README.md

 To setup all the containers and their dependencies, run

-`python manage_docker.py bootstrap`
+`docker-compose build`

+Then initiate the project defaults:

+`docker-compose run webapp /bin/bash`

+Inside the container:

+1. Execute migrations: `$ $PYTHON manage.py migrate`
+2. (optional, recommended) setup a superuser: `$ $PYTHON python manage.py createsuperuser`

 ### Running the project

-Start the conatainers using docker compose:
+Start the containers using docker compose:

 `docker-compose up`

-or

-`python manage_docker.py run`

 # Documentation